 We've got a core crew of amazing folks volunteering tirelessly to provide our community with a downtown museum showcasing our heritage, covering everything from 1776 to the twentieth century.

-DIRECTOR: Keith Hackney.
+TRUSTEE: Keith Hackney.
 Keith is a general practice attorney serving Washington since 1975.
-Mr. Hackney practices corporation and business law, real estate law, environmental law, wills, trusts, estate planning and probate law
+Mr. Hackney practices corporation and business law, real estate law, environmental law, wills, trusts, estate planning and probate law.